Characters: Harry Potter Order Of The Phoenix Members

 - Distressed Dude: Near the end of Prisoner of Azkaban, he's locked up for the dementors and Harry and Hermione have to rescue him with Buckbeak.

 - Disproportionate Retribution: Was a big believer in this in his school days.
-In response to Snape's nosy inquiries into Remus' condition and his constant attempts to get the Marauders expelled, Sirius decides to tell Snape to go down a tunnel, while leaving the crucial detail of deadly werewolf at the end.
+In response to Snape's nosy inquiries into Remus' condition and his constant attempts to get the Marauders expelled, Sirius decides to tell Snape to go down a tunnel, while leaving out the crucial detail of the deadly werewolf at the end.
 James Potter took control of the situation and saved Snape's life, likely preventing the expulsion of his friends.
 Even years later, Sirius believes Snape deserved it.

 - Mr. Fanservice: Before he went to Azkaban, his good looks are frequently mentioned.
 A Pottermore profile of Remus Lupin by Word of God has Lupin noting that he was the ladies' man of the group.

 - Et Tu, Peter?: He was blamed for the murder of the Potters by Peter.